 The routing number is made up of three parts:

-- The Federal Reserve Routing Symbol, which identifies the Federal Reserve Bank district and district branch.
+- The Federal Reserve Routing Symbol: identifies the Federal Reserve Bank district and district branch.

-- The check digit, which ensures the accuracy of the routing number.
+- The check digit: ensures the accuracy of the routing number.

 The first four digits of the routing number represent the Federal Reserve identifiers, with the first two indicating the Federal Reserve Bank district out of the 12 in which your bank is located, and the next two identifying the district branch or check processing center assigned to your bank.

 The next four digits represent an assigned number that identifies your bank, similar to your checking account number.

 The final digit is called the check digit, and it is calculated using an algorithm that validates the eight-digit routing number’s authenticity.

 What is an Automated Clearing House (ACH) number?

 An Automated Clearing House (ACH) number is a unique identifier assigned to a bank account for the purpose of electronic transactions through the ACH network.
 This number is also known as an ABA routing number or routing transit number.
 It consists of nine digits and is used to identify the bank or financial institution that holds the account, as well as the specific branch where the account is held.